-Given that garlic has such amazing benefits for chickens, it makes sense to give them the best you can find.
+Given that garlic has such huge benefits, it makes sense to give your flock the best you can find.

 It's also a lot cheaper than buying from a store - you get a lot of garlic from one little clove!

 And it's really, really easy to grow the most delicious garlic, even in the smallest space.
 It's in the category of "if I can do it, anyone can"!

 Here's how, in just six simple steps.